bazelbuild/bazel/site/en/external/vendor.md

 ## Understand how vendor mode works {:#how-vendor-mode-works}

 Bazel fetches external dependencies of a project under `$(bazel info output_base)/external`.
-Vendoring external dependencies means copying out relevant files and directories to a given vendor directory and use the vendored source for later builds.
+Vendoring external dependencies means moving out relevant files and directories to a given vendor directory and use the vendored source for later builds.